TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <sup>5</sup> Precise setting of servo angles ensures that drone is in the center of the image frame when a picture is captured.

-<sup>6</sup> Rapid input response of servo motors ensures that the camera has a chance to capture the image before the UAS moves out of frame.
+<sup>6</sup> Rapid input response of servo motors ensures that the camera has a chance to capture a stable image before the UAS moves out of frame.

 <sup>7</sup> Protection of sensitive electronics and exposed circuit wiring/contacts from incoming water is essential for ensuring the safety of the system, along with nearby personnel and property.